Tutorial: Using TextMate Bundles

 Make sure that:

-- You are working with PhpStorm 2016.1 (where TextMate Bundles has been supported) or higher.
-In this tutorial, PhpStorm 2016.2 is used.
+You are working with PhpStorm 2016.1 (where TextMate Bundles are supported) or later.

 Before you start working with TextMate Bundles, make sure that the TextMate bundle support plugin is enabled.
 The plugin is bundled with PhpStorm and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.

 Suppose you want PhpStorm to highlight syntax of the Shell Script files.
 For this purpose, you have already downloaded the Shell Script TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into PhpStorm.

-OK, off we go.
-On the main toolbar, click , and under the Editor node, click TextMate Bundles.
-Then, in the TextMate Bundles area, click , and locate the desired bundle on your hard disk:
+In the Settings/Preferences dialog (Ctrl+Alt+S), go to Editor, then click TextMate Bundles.
+In the TextMate Bundles area, click and locate the desired bundle on your hard disk:

 Click OK to apply changes.
-The Shell Script bundle appears in the list of recognized bundles, and its local path is visible to the right:
+The Shell Script bundle appears in the list of recognized bundles:

 Suppose you've imported a bundle that runs into a conflict with the existing file types.
 The conflict is immediately reported: